wkennedy/pubsubly/README.md

 - One way to fix the offsets if they get screwed up in your container is to do the following:

   Get the container id of the Kafka service using

        docker ps

   Then login into that service with:

       docker exec -it <container id> /bin/bash

   Then go to usr/bin

       cd /usr/bin

   And execute

       ./kafka-consumer-groups --bootstrap-server localhost:9092 --reset-offsets --to-latest --group pubsubly-group --all-topics --execute

   You can also modify topics and delete consumer groups from here.

 - If you are facing issues with Kafka brokers and old volume data and not all the data is showing up in the UI, try this:

-     docker-compose -f .\docker-compose-demo.yml up -d --force-recreate --renew-anon-volumes docker-compose -f docker-compose-demo.yml up
+      docker-compose -f .\docker-compose-demo.yml up -d --force-recreate --renew-anon-volumes then
+      docker-compose -f docker-compose-demo.yml up

   Then you might have to use volumes and uncomment the Zookeeper and Kafka volumes in the docker-compose-demo.yml file.

       #    volumes:
       #      - ./zk-single-kafka-single/zoo1/data:/data